dreamcatcher-tech/network/Inbox/2025-02-28 0944 napp processing layer.md

 There's no need to say if a tool is side-effect capable or not.
 It should be invoked as "side-effect capable."
 And the napp should throw if it detects it is not running in a side-effect environment.

 It seems that to use a side effect is to call the dispatch function multiple times instead of the typical once.

+Use the zod.function() schema to define the functions ?
+Can use implement to get zod to do much of the parsing juggling ?